ProAlgos/ProAlgos-Cpp/cpp/include/algorithm/sorting/README.md

 Where N is the number of keys

 ## 10. Selection sort
-A simple in-place comparision-based sorting algorithm.
+A simple in-place comparison-based sorting algorithm.
 This sorts a list by finding the smallest or largest element (depending on the sorting order) from the unsorted sublist and swapping it with the leftmost unsorted element, then moving the sublist boundary one element to the right.

 ### Usage
 ``` c++